 District 4 – Both rooftop heating units are in the final stages of its expected life cycle.
 These have been requested to be replaced thru the Major Maintenance requests submitted in prior years.
 Aside from the HVAC concerns, water infiltration issues have been addressed, there are structural concerns, periodic roof leaks, etc. Telephone system is inadequate for this facility.
 The two evidence rooms at this location meet standards; however, ventilation is still a concern.
 The Range in Denison is in a state of disrepair due to priority need projects and the lack of sufficient maintenance funding.

-District 5 – This facility is on the ISP/DPS 5 Year Plan for replacement thru Capitol Requests.
-The evidence room at this facility is located in a stand-alone shed behind the building.
-The building is not alarmed but should meet CALEA Standards.
-The phone system and computer wiring was recently upgraded to meet operational needs.
+District 5 – This facility is scheduled to be closed in March 2010.

-District 6 – Telephone system is inadequate for this facility.
+District 6 – There are current water infiltration concerns at this facility that may require groundwork, tiling, water flow studies, etc. The Telephone system is inadequate for this facility.
 The indoor range target mechanism system is broken.
 Renovations made to the evidence room will meet CALEA Standards; however, ventilation is still a concern.

 District 7 – Carpet is in need of replacement throughout the facility.
 Evidence rooms at this facility should now meet CALEA Standards, but ventilation is still a concern.

-District 8 – A new facility is under construction and expected to be occupied in late winter or early spring.
-The current facility is of the same design as those for Districts 5, 10 and 14 dating back the mid-1960s.
+District 8 – This new facility is now operational as of April 2, 2009.
+It is located on the Avenue of the Saints at the Junction of Highway 65 & Highway 18.
+This Facility is 15,759 square feet and is the first ever State Patrol Facility to use Ground Source heating.

 District 9 – This facility is on the ISP/DPS 5 Year Plan for replacement thru Capitol Requests.
 There are concerns in the following areas of this facility; plumbing and sewer, walls, ceilings, flooring, insulation.
-There are additionally mold concerns and possible mold abatement needs to this facility.
+Additionally, mold concerns and possible mold abatement needs to this facility.
 Air scrubbers are currently in place to address these concerns.
 Corrections need to be made to make this facility CALEA compliant for evidence storage.
 This room currently serves all divisions and is full.
 The room is not large enough to contain much additional evidence which may need to be secured.

 District 10 – This facility is on the ISP/DPS 5 Year Plan for replacement thru Capitol Requests.
 There are the following concerns associated with this facility; doors, drapes & curtains, facility parking lot, siding, walls, windows, garage and storage area, etc. Corrections need to be made to make this facility CALEA compliant for evidence storage.
 Evidence is currently stored in a steel cabinet located inside the storage room.
 The evidence facility is full of ISP evidence.